jvanasco/imagehelper/README.md

 The package is a bit awkard to use for a single task, but it was designed for repetitive tasks - as in a web application.

 A typical usage is illustrated in the sections below.
-Also check the `demo.py` file to see how neat it can be
+Also check the `demo.py` file to see how flexible this can be

-This is still in Beta, but has been production safe.
+This package has been used in production for over a decade.

 It supports Python2.7 and Python3.
 A lot of things could be done better and should be done better, but this works and is relatively fast.

 ## Why ?